 Let's Take a Look at Various Requirements:

-- First of all, you must process your provisional HGV license.
+- First of all, you must process your provisional HGV licence.
 To do so, you must be at least 18 years old.
 At this point, you already have your Class B licence.

 - Next, you must acquire a D2 form from the DVLA and D4 form, necessary for your provisional HGV licence processing.